Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-> For more information about user-assigned managed identities please see the [Developer Introduction and Guidelines](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview-for-developers).
+For more information about user-assigned managed identities, see [Connecting from your application to resources without handling credentials](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview-for-developers).

 #### Authenticating in Azure Pipelines with service-connections